geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 The model setup is a 2D box with dimensions of $2900 \times 8700$&#8198;km, and it is heated from the bottom and cooled from the top.
-A full description can be found in Section&nbsp;4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).
+A full description can be found in Section 4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).
 In the first model we will look at, melting and freezing is only included passively:
 We use the `melt fraction` visualization postprocessor to compute how much